SaidDazz/Player_Recommendation/README.md

-# Player Scouting Recommendation System
+# Football Player Recommendation Engine

 ## Overview
 The **Player Scouting Recommendation System** helps users identify football players with similar playing styles based on key statistical metrics.
 By entering a player's name, the system returns a list of the top 10 most similar players, utilizing cosine similarity for precise matches.
 Powered by **Apache Solr** for data storage and **Streamlit** for a user-friendly interface, this tool is designed for analysts, scouts, and football enthusiasts.